 Statement: The overall Knowledge of operations and issues associated with digitization and information transmission: sampling, encoding, quantization, distortion, channel capacity, and matched filtering ensures secure digital transmission in various industries.

-CSDX 202 CELLULAR AND WIRELESS L T P C SDG: 9 NETWORKS 3 0 0 3
+CSDX 202 CELLULAR AND WIRELESS L T P SDG: 9 NETWORK 3 0 0

-COB1: To learn about the challenges and opportunities of cellular networks.
+COB1: To learn about the challenges and opportunities with respect to cellular networks.

 COB2: To provide knowledge on capacity and coverage analysis of relay node.